 In the midst of the pandemic, I was struggling with the quarantine and feeling isolated, so I decided to start looking for online mental healthcare.
 That’s when I saw an ad for Prairie Health.
 At first I figured it was like other services out there, but what really convinced me to sign up was the genetic report.
 As someone who works in the medical field, I like technical explanations.
 I like being able to dive and ask “Okay, is this biologically correct for me?”
 I wanted that certainty.

-As soon as I signed up, my eventual Care Partner Megan reached out right away and was so nice right off the bat.
+As soon as I signed up, my eventual Care Coordinator Megan reached out right away and was so nice right off the bat.
 It was completely different than what I was expecting– I wasn’t just another patient or just another number.
 It was so much more personal, which was a sign of things to come.

 It didn’t take long for me to realize just how much of a godsend Prairie Health was.
-Periodically, my Care Partner would send me things like “Hey, I’m thinking about you, I hope you’re doing okay.”
+Periodically, my Care Coordinator would send me things like “Hey, I’m thinking about you, I hope you’re doing okay.”
 Just that check-in really made a huge difference.
 While I know it’s her job, it’s obvious how much she cares and feels empowering to have somebody thinking of me and reaching out.

 My psychiatrist, Dr. Ravi, has also been amazing.
 We had been discussing starting on a new medication since I had been on one for a while, but changing medications is difficult because of the medications I’m taking for my other conditions.
 He actually went so far as to talk to my pharmacist to discuss my medication plan because he wanted to make sure my medication plan was safe for me.
 While we eventually decided to stick with my existing medication, it was so helpful to get a psychiatrist’s opinion on what I’m taking and what medication could help me in the future.

 With Prairie’s help, my mental health has improved to the point where I feel like I’m able to manage on my own and see how things go.
-As time went on, when I would meet with my Care Partner, we’d run out to things to say because I was doing so well.
+As time went on, when I would meet with my Care Coordinator, we’d run out to things to say because I was doing so well.

 Prairie changed not only my mental health, but also my overall health.
 I have many comorbid conditions, so I see a lot of doctors.
 Now, I know I can take the genetic report to each and every one of them and say, “Okay, this is what my body does, and any medications needs to be cross-referenced with this.”
 Everybody’s on the same page and knows what works for me.
 I feel like I’m much more in control of my health, and that I now have a voice in my treatment decisions with my test results in hand.